piyushpatel2005/Python/web-programming-harvard/django/README.md

 The templates are rendered from `templates` directory.
 If we want to add new objects, we can also use admin site.
 In order to do that, we need to register our classes into `admin.py` file.
 To access admin site, we need to login to admin site.
 For that, we need superuser.

 `python manage.py createsuperuser`, Then go to `/admin` url where you'll use these login information.

+When we define new models and we want to add model to administration site.
+We have to edit `admin.py` in our application.
+Django uses different form widgets for each type of field to display forms.

 In Django, we can name different routes and then make urls based on this name in HTML.
 Check [flights app](airline/flights/views.py)